datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 Just a sidenote here: If you're wondering how we came up with the data in this video: we simulated it with Numpy functions!
 We sampled two random distributions 5000 times to create the height and weight arrays, and then used column_stack to paste them together as two columns.
 Another awesome thing that Numpy can do! and that you'll learn to do in the next course ;)

 Another great tool to get some sense of your data is to visualize it, but that's something for the next course also.
-First, head over to the exercises to learn how to explore your Numpy arrays!
+First, head over to the exercises to learn how to explore your Numpy arrays and so many congrats on making it this far!
+You've come such a long way.